-Class B constructions signs are used.

-Channelization devices, arrow boards, and PCMSs are typically used to denote closures, but additional devices such as radar speed display signs may be used.
+Class B constructions signs, channelization devices, arrow boards, and PCMSs are typically used to denote closures, but additional devices such as radar speed display signs may be used.

 Existing pavement markings are typically used to guide motorists, with the channelization devices denoting closures (as well as guiding road users), like shown above.